Dispute Resolution

 Before raising a dispute

-Always try to resolve issues directly with the other party through the swap messages first.
+Always try to resolve issues directly with the other party through swap messages first.
 Most issues are resolved faster this way.
+If direct resolution fails, follow the steps below.

 Step 1 — Raise a Dispute